-Diana Ghelber, MD, is a board-certified general psychiatrist serving patients of all ages at her private practice in Fort Worth & Granbury, Texas.
+Diana Ghelber, MD, is a board-certified general psychiatrist serving adult patients at her private practice in Fort Worth & Granbury, Texas.
 At the Institute for Advanced Psychiatry, she specializes in treating patients with depression, especially treatment-resistant major depressive disorder, post-traumatic stress disorder (PTSD), eating disorders, addiction, and insomnia.

 At the Institute for Advanced Psychiatry, Dr. Ghelber offers an integrative approach to treatment, including transcranial magnetic stimulation (TMS), ketamine infusions, medication, psychotherapy, and brain music therapy.
 She’s also a certified provider of buprenorphine treatment for opioid addiction.